AlmasB/FXGL-FastRender/README.md

 # FXGL-FastRender

-A quick demo of various approaches of rendering a single pixel (`fillRect(x, y, 1, 1)`) inside an FXGL environment.
+A quick demo of various approaches of rendering a single pixel (`fillRect(x, y, 1, 1)`) inside an [FXGL](https://github.com/AlmasB/FXGL) environment.
+There are not many online resources that are easily available to refer to when it comes to JavaFX drawing performance.
+Hence, the aim of this demo is to help identify the fastest practical approach to draw a bunch of unrelated pixels (e.g. particles), specifically in JavaFX.
+For that reason, in the meantime, no external native libraries are considered.

+Note that the approaches are not tested directly (e.g. testing if calling `method1()` is faster than calling `method2()`).
+Hence, approaches like `Canvas.fillRect()` are at a natural disadvantage as they do not support multi-threading and therefore we can see a poor result from `CanvasTestApp`.

-It should be noted that the results below are just a single pass (no comprehensive statistics applied).
+It should also be noted that the results below are just a single pass (no comprehensive statistics applied) and they are only for illustrative purposes.
 Depending on the actual use case (e.g. `drawImage()` or `drawPolygon()`), the results of these approaches might differ.

+Finally, if you spot an error in implementation or have suggestions on how to improve performance, contributions are welcome.

 ## Run